Community Handbook:Community Standards

 Cooking

-Cooking in the residence halls is allowed with approved cooking appliances only (see unapproved appliances and household items policy for more information).
-Residents are responsible for ensuring that proper sanitation, ventilation, and fire safety precautions are taken.
-Cooking is only permitted in apartment kitchens and residence hall community kitchens unless using a microwave.
-Community kitchens must be kept clean at all times (dishes clean, food stored properly, etc.).
-Any damages resulting from improper use of kitchens or food disposal will be billed to the individual(s) responsible.
+Cooking in the residence halls and apartments is only permitted with approved appliances (see the Unapproved Appliances and Household Items policy for more details).
+Residents are responsible for ensuring that proper sanitation, ventilation, and fire safety measures are followed.
+Cooking is permitted only in apartment kitchens and residence hall community kitchens, unless a microwave is used.
+Community kitchens must be kept clean at all times (dishes washed, food stored properly, etc.).
+Any damages caused by improper use of kitchens or food disposal will be billed to the responsible individual(s).

 Cooperation with Residential Living and Learning Staff